Heterogeneous Agent Collaborative Reinforcement Learning: Introduction

-\textbf{[Algorithm].} We propose HACPO to address this problem, with four following modifications: \textbf{(1)} Agent-Capability-Aware Advantage Estimation, \textbf{(2)} Model Capabilities Discrepancy Coefficient, \textbf{(3)} Exponential Importance Sampling, and \textbf{(4)} Stepwise Clipping, as shown in Figure \ref{Instruction of HACPO}.
+\textbf{[Algorithm].} We propose HACPO to address this problem, with four modifications: \textbf{(1)} Agent-Capability-Aware Advantage Estimation, \textbf{(2)} Model Capabilities Discrepancy Coefficient, \textbf{(3)} Exponential Importance Sampling, and \textbf{(4)} Stepwise Clipping.
 These tailored techniques enable the agents to engage in effective and stable mutual learning.

-\textbf{[Performance].} We evaluate HACPO across three types of heterogeneity and seven challenging mathematical reasoning benchmarks, demonstrating consistent performance improvements, averaging 3.3\%, compared to GSPO while utilizing only half the rollout cost.
+\textbf{[Performance].} We evaluate HACPO across three types of heterogeneity and seven challenging mathematical reasoning benchmarks, demonstrating consistent performance improvements, averaging 3.6\%, while utilizing only half the rollout cost, compared to GSPO with double rollouts.